LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 then the program prints 29.

-Do try running from the command line:  If you compiled with MonoDevelop, that means going down to the bin/Debug directory.
+Do try running from the command line:  If you compiled with Xamarin Studio, that means going down to the bin/Debug directory.
-Recall MonoDevelop for Windows produces a Windows executable, not a Mono file, so you can run
+Recall Xamarin Studio for Windows produces a Windows executable, not a Mono file, so you can run

 ..  code-block:: none